 Church Creek is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 125 people and just one neighborhood, Church Creek is the 264th largest community in Maryland.
-Church Creek has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 124 people and just one neighborhood, Church Creek is the 264th largest community in Maryland.
+Much of the housing stock in Church Creek was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Unlike some towns, Church Creek isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Church Creek are a mix of both white- and blue-collar jobs.
-Overall, Church Creek is a town of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Church Creek who work in office and administrative support (24.49%), sales jobs (16.33%) and teaching (10.20%).
+Overall, Church Creek is a town of sales and office workers, professionals and construction workers and builders.
+There are especially a lot of people living in Church Creek who work in office and administrative support (14.47%), sales jobs (13.16%) and teaching (13.16%).

 Setting & Lifestyle